sethgreen23/Codewars.com_mySolutions/JS/README.md

 # SumOfDigits / DigitalRoot
 A digital root is the recursive sum of all the digits in a number.
 Given n, take the sum of the digits of n.
 If that value has more than one digit, continue reducing in this way until a single-digit number is produced.
 This is only applicable to the natural numbers.

+# MaximumSubarraySum
+The maximum sum subarray problem consists in finding the maximum sum of a contiguous subsequence in an array or list of integers:

+maxSequence([-2, 1, -3, 4, -1, 2, 1, -5, 4])
+// should be 6: [4, -1, 2, 1]